-Effective for debts incurred after 1999, Code Section 12-36-90(2) has been amended to exclude from "gross proceeds of sales:"
+For purposes of the sales tax, Code Section 12-36-90(2)(h) excludes from "gross proceeds of sales":

-(h) the sales price, not including sales tax, of property on sales which are actually charged off as bad debts or uncollectible accounts for state income tax purposes.
-A taxpayer who pays the tax on the unpaid balance of an account which has been found to be worthless and is actually charged off for state income tax purposes may take credit for the tax paid on a return filed pursuant to this chapter, except that if an amount charged off is later paid in whole or part to the taxpayer, the amount paid must be included in the first return filed after the collection and the tax paid.
+the sales price, not including sales tax, of property on sales which are actually charged off as bad debts or uncollectible accounts for state income tax purposes.
+A taxpayer who pays the tax on the unpaid balance of an account which has been found to be worthless and is actually charged off for state income tax purposes may take a deduction for the sales price charged off as a bad debt or uncollectible account on a return filed pursuant to this chapter, except that if an amount charged off is later paid in whole or in part to the taxpayer, the amount paid must be included in the first return filed after the collection and the tax paid.
+The deduction allowed by this provision must be taken within one year of the month the amount was determined to be a bad debt or uncollectible account.